NLA - International

-- The President, Vice President, Secretary, Chapter Outreach Chair, and two (2) Members-At-Large shall be elected by the General Membership by Official Ballot for two (2) year terms in accordance with established Policies and Procedures.
+- The President, Vice President, Secretary, and one (1) Members-At-Large shall be elected by the General Membership by Official Ballot for two (2) year terms in accordance with established Policies and Procedures.
 The Executive Board, based upon merits, shall appoint the Treasurer.

-- The Treasurer, Affiliate and Commercial Membership Chair, and the Domestic Violence Chair shall be appointed by the Executive Board for two (2) year terms in accordance with established Policies and Procedures.
+- The Treasurer, and the Domestic Violence Chair shall be appointed by the Executive Board for two (2) year terms in accordance with established Policies and Procedures.

 - The Wisdom Keeper shall be the immediate past President of the Association or a former Officer of the Association, to be appointed and serve as established by the Associations Policies and Procedures.